 History museums and history exhibitions are spaces where meaning is produced collectively and are thus central to any culture of history.
 In history exhibitions our congealed imaginations of the past are brought into view or staged.

 History and our imagination of the past are by no means static.
 How historical ‘facts’ are understood is a matter for negotiation and is sometimes subject to intense debate, not just amongst professional historians but amongst the general public.
 In this section we present public debates and discussions that deal with critical events of the twentieth century.
 These articles all demonstrate how the ‘long’ twentieth century is being talked about now, in the new millenium, in the countries of Eastern and Southeastern Europe.
 Readers will not only gain insight into controversial events, but find out who the players are in the debates they spark and who influences the course these quarrels take.

-The ways in which history and the past are used in the present are indeed manifold.
-History is not only debated publicly or displayed and showcased in museums and temporary exhibitions, but historical narratives are also an integral part of political discussions and the political discourse as such.
-Politicians seek to strengthen their arguments with references to the past, and history is often used to legitimize plans for the future or political agendas.
-In some cases, politicians or political institutions even step into the role of historians and assess past developments, for instance, after violent conflicts or during transitions from dictatorships to more democratically organized systems.
+The ways in which history and the past are used in the present are manifold.
+History is not only debated publicly or displayed and showcased in museums and temporary exhibitions, but historical narratives and experiences are also an integral part of political decision-masking processes and of the political discourse as such.
+Referring to the past or invoking historical images in order to strengthen political arguments, discredit political opponents or push for certain policies is a common tool in any political discourse.